clearlinux/clear-linux-documentation/source/clear-linux/guides/stacks/dlrs/dlrs.rst

 .. warning::

    If you choose the Intel® MKL-DNN or Intel® MKL-DNN-VNNI image, your platform must support the Intel® AVX-512 instruction set.
 Otherwise, an *illegal instruction* error may appear, and you won’t be able to complete this guide.

 Kubernetes setup
 ================

 Follow the instructions in the :ref:`kubernetes` tutorial to get set up on
 |CL|.
-The Kubernetes community also has
+The Kubernetes community also has instructions for creating a cluster,
-`instructions for creating a cluster`_.
+described in `Creating a single control-plane cluster with kubeadm`_.

 Kubernetes networking
 =====================

 We used `flannel`_ as the network provider for these tests.
-If you prefer a different network layer, refer to the Kubernetes `networking documentation`_ for setup.
+If you prefer a different network layer, refer to the Kubernetes network documentation described in `Creating a single control-plane cluster with kubeadm`_ for setup.

 Kubectl
 =======

 You can use kubectl to run commands against your Kubernetes cluster.
-Refer to the `kubectl overview`_ for details on syntax and operations.
+Refer to the `Overview of kubectl`_ for details on syntax and operations.
 Once you have a working cluster on Kubernetes, use the following YAML script to start a pod with a simple shell script, and keep the pod open.